greenphantom/CLI-Command-DB/README.md

 ## Overview

-This project was built for fun to encapsulate storing command refernces within a flask microservice.
+This project was built for fun to encapsulate storing command references within a flask microservice.

 Using this service, you'll be able to store command examples and references to an SQL database.

+## Local Setup Guide

+Before starting the setup process, please ensure you have Python/Anaconda and Docker installed and set up on your machine.
+Additionally, make sure you have pip / conda configured.
+Once you have cloned the repo, please follow the following steps:

+1. Activate venv / conda env.
+    - To create a venv, simply run this command: `python -m venv <venv_name>`
+    - For quick activation, run `./<venv_name>/Scripts/Activate.ps1`
+2. Install all the dependencies using this command: `python -m pip install -r requirements.txt`

+## Updating Dependencies

+If any dependencies are updated, please be sure to update `requirements.txt`

+To do this, run `pip freeze > requirements.txt` and then stash / commit your changes.

 ## Run the App